teddy-gustiaux/default-bookmark-folder/README.md

 - Choose to show the page as bookmarked (i.e. the icon color changes) only if all the bookmarks of this page are in the folder you selected
 - Select the color of the quick bookmark icon (among a list) when the current page is bookmarked (red by default)

+**Quick bookmarking to folder:**

+Access this feature via the extension browser action (toolbar icon).
+It will allow you to search and select a specific folder within your bookmarks to quickly bookmark the current page into it.

 ### Support

 If you want to report a bug or ask for a new feature, you can open an issue on [GitHub](https://github.com/teddy-gustiaux/default-bookmark-folder/issues).
 If you do not have an account, you can create one for free.